kabeep/yeareport/README.md

 >
 > How it differs from changelog-cli:
 >
-> - Focused on serving individuals
+> - Focused on you
 >
 > - Flexible and controllable time range
+>
+> - Supported lunar calendar interval
 >
 > - More controllable output result modes
 >